faisal7806/frappe-server-side/Using-Frappe-with-Amazon-RDS-(or-any-other-DBaaS).md

 3. Now you should be able to create a new site by running `bench new-site`

-## Moving an existing database to RDS
+# Move an existing database to RDS

-* Before changing the configuration you want to take a database backup of your site by doing `bench backup`
+1. Take a database backup of your site with `bench backup`.
-* Once a backup is generated, change the configuration to point at RDS
+2. Change the configuration as described in "Setup Frappe".
-* Create a **new** site and then restore the backup from the old site into it
+3. Create a **new** site and restore the backup into it.